Skip to Main Content

 • Nobody: Nobody will have access to your files or metadata record until the embargo period expires.
 During the embargo period, only you will be able to view.

-• Custom: Under this option, you can set access is restricted to either:
+• Custom: Under this option, you can restrict access to either:

 • SIT Academic Staff, Research Staff and Postgraduate Research Students, who have logged in to IRR; or